Things to do in Vouliagmeni

-The thermal springs of Vouliagmeni Lake are known for their healing properties and help to relieve afflictions of the musculoskeletal system, promote post-traumatic rehabilitation, as well as gynecological, and dermatological diseases.
+The thermal springs of Vouliagmeni Lake are known for their healing properties and help to relieve afflictions of the musculoskeletal system, promote post-traumatic rehabilitation, as well as gynaecological, and dermatological diseases.
 Guests may enjoy the excellent swimming facilities available all year round, the natural pool has a stable temperature throughout the year.

 Various activities and events are organised at the Vouliagmeni Lake.
 For more information visit the Vouliagmeni Lake website.
 The location is also available for private events and Weddings.

 The Vouliagmeni beaches are consistently awarded the coveted EU blue flags for environmental excellence.